Globally hyperbolic evaporating black hole and the information loss issue: Globally hyperbolic fully evaporating black hole

 as $u\to u_1$.

 Now, let us investigate the conditions that the metric in region~V should satisfy to replace the naked singularity~$\mathbb{S}_2$ in Figs.~\ref{fig:Hiscock1} and~\ref{fig:Hiscock2} by a null (thunderbolt) singularity as in Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2}.
-For this purpose let us begin considering a general ingoing Vaidya metric in region~V but, now, with the mass function $M=M_{\rm{V}}(v,r)$ depending on $v$ and $r$:
+Previous investigations, e.g. Ref.~\cite{HS93}, have examined the Planck-scale region at the end of black hole evaporation and its connection to thunderbolt singularities based on specific quantum-gravity models.
+In contrast, we seek to uncover general conditions for the occurrence of a thunderbolt singularity and its prevailing features in a model-independent manner.
+In this way, let us begin considering a general ingoing Vaidya metric in region~V but, now, with the mass function $M=M_{\rm{V}}(v,r)$ depending on $v$ and $r$:

 where we use the same radial coordinate $r$ to ensure the continuity of the 2-sphere areas.
 Let us cast $M_{\rm{V}}(v,r)$ as

 with $\mu_i(v,r)$, $i={1,2}$, being monotonic positive functions:

 Also, continuity of $M_{\rm{V}}(v,r)$ at $v=v_0$ is ensured by imposing